univention/univention-corporate-server/doc/app-center/configurations.rst

 Unjoin script
 ~~~~~~~~~~~~~

-The unjoin script ``uinst`` is executed on the UCS host system after the
+The unjoin script :file:`uinst` is executed on the UCS host system after the
 Docker container is removed.
+See the `Univention Developer Reference
-See the for how to write an unjoin script.
+<https://docs.software-univention.de/developer-reference-5.0.html>`_ for how to write an unjoin script.
 It should revert most (if not all) changes done in the join script.
 With
 the notable exception of schema registration.
 An LDAP schema extension
 should never be removed once it was registered.